©Arlene R. Taylor, PhD

 “Nothing highfalutin,” I replied, chuckling.
 “They are foundational words.
 Empathizing relates to one’s ability to identify and understand the thoughts and feelings of others, to respond to them with appropriate emotions, and strive to be harmonizing in relationships.”

 I noticed Francie glance away, a bit self-consciously I thought.
 Nevertheless, I continued.
 “Systemizing relates to one’s strength of interest in systems, especially in analyzing or constructing or organizing them.
-Although humans are a mix of both, in most cultures, if not all, empathizing brains are equated with being female and systemizing brains are aligned with being male.”
+Although humans are a mix of both, in the majority of cultures, if not all, empathizing brains are equated with being female and systemizing brains are aligned with being male.”

 “Ah-ah!”
 Francie nodded, vigorously.
 “I told you I was rarely wrong.
 You’re labelling females as harmonizers and defining males as organizers.”